sr/operator/doc/chatops.md

 ### Deployment

-[Open a pull request](https://help.github.com/articles/creating-a-pull-request/) on the BREAD repo and, once it has been reviewed and approved, use the `!deploy` command to deploy your branch:
+[Open a pull request](https://help.github.com/articles/creating-a-pull-request/) on the BREAD repo and, get reviewed it and approved, then use the `!deploy` command to deploy your branch:

 ```
 !deploy trigger target=hal9000 branch=my-great-branch <insert-yubikey-otp>